Hunstanton conveyancing FAQs

 Conveyancing fees can be broken down into the solicitor's legal and disbursements.

 Conveyancing disbursements are the third-party costs incurred on your behalf, such as HM Land Registry fees and planning documents.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Hunstanton are fixed, so for a standard transaction, what you pay is exactly what you see in your quote.